aglamazy/birthday-video-tools/README.md

   - `slideshow_with_audio.mp4` – muxed final video
 - `--limit` is invaluable for quick spot checks.
 - `--keep-temp` retains intermediate `segment_*.mp4` + subtitle PNGs for debugging.
+- `--start-at` jumps directly to the first file matching a given name (useful for resuming long renders).
 - `--debug-filename` overlays each slide's original filename in the top-left corner—handy when auditing sequences.
 - Audio cues: add `NNN.mp3` alongside `NNN.jpg` (or `.mp4`).
 Each cue plays until the next cue and crossfades over the transition.
 - Global mixes: pass `--audio-file background.mp3` to append a traditional soundtrack instead of per-slide cues.